davidski/evaluator/README.md

 Instructions
 ------------

 While not required, reviewing the OpenFAIR methodology and terminology is highly encouraged.
 This README does not go into depth on the definitions of terms, which the OpenFAIR documents provide.
+Familiarity with the R language is also highly encouraged.

 Running the toolkit involves six steps: